JohnnySonTrinh/snake-game/README.md

 - `Monitoring and Maintenance:` Post-deployment, the focus shifted to monitoring the application’s performance, fixing bugs, and updating features based on user feedback.

+## Credits

+This section acknowledges the sources and inspirations that contributed to the development of the Snake Game project.
+Proper credit is given to the original creators and resources that played a pivotal role in shaping this project.

+**Code Inspiration**

+`Blessed Library's Worms Game:` The game logic for the Snake Game was significantly inspired by the Worms game example from the Blessed Python library.
+The original code can be found at Blessed Worms Game.
+This example served as a pseudo-code reference, guiding the development of the game mechanics and functionality in the Snake Game.
+Additional Resources
+Python Documentation: The official Python documentation was frequently consulted for understanding various Python features and libraries used in the project.

+`GitHub Community:` The open-source community on GitHub provided valuable insights and code snippets that were instrumental in solving specific coding problems encountered during development.

+### Acknowledgements

+- I would like to thank my Mentor, [Julia Konovalova](https://github.com/IuliiaKonovalova), for her invaluable support and guidance throughout the development of this project.
+Her expertise and insights have been crucial in overcoming challenges and enhancing the overall quality of the game.

+- Special thanks to my family and friends for their understanding and support during the times when I was fully immersed in the development process.
+Their encouragement and belief in my abilities have been a constant source of motivation.

+- I appreciate the resources and tutorials available online that have helped me acquire new skills and knowledge essential for this project.
+The open-source community and various educational platforms have been instrumental in my journey as a developer.